-The 2011 NAEP Writing will assess computer-based writing with some commonly available tools at grades 8 and 12.
-The 2011 NAEP Writing Framework recommends that a computer-based platform also be implemented at grade 4 during the tenure of this framework-by 2019, if feasible.
+The 2017 NAEP Writing Assessment will assess computer-based writing with some commonly available tools.
+The NAEP Writing Framework recommends that a computer-based platform also be implemented at grade 4 during the tenure of this framework-by 2019, if feasible.

-Prior to any implementation of a computer-based writing assessment at grade 4, NAEP would benefit from additional research on the computer use of elementary students, particularly on keyboarding pedagogy, levels of computer literacy among elementary students, and computer use within the composition process.
+Prior to any implementation of a computer-based writing assessment at grade 4, NAEP would benefit from additional research on the computer use of elementary students, particularly on keyboarding pedagogy; levels of computer literacy among elementary students; and computer use within the composition process.
 Exploration of these issues will inform the discussion of when a computer-based writing assessment at grade 4 will be warranted.